TheMCOfficial/TheMCOfficial/README.md

-- 👋 Hi, I’m @TheMCOfficial ,a third year college student in Informatics that got attracted to programing because of the urge to create interesting things.
+- 👋 Hi, I’m @TheMCOfficial , I am a recent graduate eager to leverage my academic background and personal passion for technology in order to establish a successful career in IT.
+I am highly motivated, quick to learn new skills and technologies, and have a strong ambition to grow and adapt within the IT industry.

 - 👀 I’m interested in game development,programing ,web development.